Passive Fire Protection

 So, what is Passive fire protection?
 Passive fire protection is a series of measures designed to promote fire safety in various buildings.
 It aims to help slow the spread of fire or contain flames by installing fire-resistant walls, floors and doors.
 By cordoning off building sections, the potential damage caused by a fire is limited.
 It is also a useful way to give occupants more time to evacuate a building if there is a fire safely.

-When trying to understand why passive fire protection is important, it helps to know how it works.
-By using materials that are designed with materials that can withstand high temperatures, the structural integrity of the building is greatly enhanced.
+When trying to understand why passive fire stopping is important, it helps to know how it works.
+By using passive fire protection materials that can withstand high temperatures, the structural integrity of the building is greatly enhanced.
 Structures will take longer to collapse with passive fire protection measures installed, and other issues like fire or smoke spread are also limited.

 2. What is the Difference Between Active and Passive Fire Protection?